vvnnzar/MBC13_e-Commerce-Backend/README.md

 ### About this project

 This project builds the back end for an e-commerce site from enhancement of starter code.
-THe application uses Express.js API and Sequelize to interact with a MySQL database.
+The application uses Express.js API and Sequelize to interact with a MySQL database.

 As this application won’t be deployed, walkthrough videos have been included to demonstrates functionality and all of the acceptance criteria being met.